devkimchi/blog/content/posts/2020/2020-10-07-3-ways-mapping-apex-domains-to-azure-functions.md

 So far, we've used three different ways to map an APEX domain to [Azure Functions][az func] instance.
 Generally speaking, it's rare to map a custom domain to an Azure Functions instance.
 It's even rarer to map the APEX domain.
 Therefore, the Azure Portal doesn't support this feature.
 However, as we already saw, we can use either [Azure PowerShell][az pwsh] or [Azure CLI][az cli], or ARM templates to add the root domain.
 I hope this post helps if one of your clients' requests is the one described in this post.

+In the [next post][post 2], I'll discuss how to bind a [Let's Encrypt][letsencrypt] generated SSL certificate to the custom APEX domain on Azure Function app.

 [image-01]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/10/3-ways-mapping-apex-domains-to-azure-functions-01-en.png
 [image-02]: https://sa0blogs.blob.core.windows.net/devkimchi/2020/10/3-ways-mapping-apex-domains-to-azure-functions-02-en.jpg